 - Create a recovery plan.

-Small practices rarely create backups until the face a crash.
-This is a wrong approach and small healthcare facilities should consider the opportunity to create backups.
+Small practices rarely create backups until they face a crash.
+This is the wrong approach, and small healthcare facilities should consider the opportunity to create backups.
 The backups should be created n a regular basis to renew information when necessary.
-You can count on backups in the case of emergency if it’s reliable.
+You can count on backups in case of an emergency if it’s reliable.
 Therefore, it’s important not only to capture necessary data but to restore it accurately.
 You should test backup media for being able to restore data in a proper manner.

-You can use a CD, DVD, hard drives or magnetic tapes to hold backups.
-It should be stored safely to prevent from damage.
+You can use a CD, DVD, hard drives, or magnetic tapes to hold backups.
+It should be stored safely to prevent damage.
 One of the opportunities to store data is cloud computing.
 This is a viable option both for small and large healthcare practices because it doesn’t involve any large investments or significant technical expertise.
-You should select backup software carefully because it can be error-prone or data from clouds can be copied by the third parties.
+You should select backup software carefully because it can be error-prone, or data from clouds can be copied by third parties.
 It’s preferable to use an automated backup method.